Alice M. Rivlin

 Rivlin has also taught at Harvard University, served on multiple corporations’ boards of directors, and been the president of the American Economic Association.
 She has written many books, as well as numerous newspaper, magazine, and journal articles.
 She also is a regular commentator on Nightly Business Report.

 In addition, Rivlin has received a number of honors and awards during her career.
 She received a MacArthur Foundation Prize Fellowship in 1983 and the Moynihan Prize in 2008.
-Also in 2008, she was named one of the greatest public servants of the last 25 years by the Council for Excellence in Government.
+Also in 2008, she was named one of the greatest public servants of the last twenty-five years by the Council for Excellence in Government.
 In 2010, Rivlin received a presidential appointment to Barack Obama’s National Commission on Fiscal Responsibility and Reform.

 Rivlin and her husband, the economist Sidney G. Winter, have three children.